MicrosoftDocs/dynamics-365-fraud-protection/content/virtual-fraud-analyst.md

 ### Step 2
 In Step 2, select a risk score by clicking on a vertical bar in the chart to examine the effect of fraud upon your historical transaction data.
 You can choose a date range and a risk score range to filter your view.

 Select the line for a risk score in the bar chart, and examine the effect on your historical transaction data.
 Two sliders let you further refine your analysis when creating a model operating point.
-In the **Transaction data** pane, use the slider to adjust the risk range that is shown in the chart.
-In the **Risk impact** pane, use the slider to select a risk score between -1 and 99.
-In the **Transaction data** pane, use the dropdown for three view options:
+Use the **Risk score range** slider to adjust the risk range that is shown in the chart.

-- Graph view – Percentage of transactions
-- Graph view – Total value of transactions
-- Table view

-In the chart, the x-axis represents the risk score.
-Depending on the view that you select, the y-axis represents either the percentage or number of transactions.
+In the chart, the x-axis represents the risk score, and the y-axis represents the number of transactions.

 The machine learning model in Dynamics 365 Fraud Protection evaluates every transaction by using advanced adaptive AI.
 It then assigns a risk score.
 The higher the risk score, the higher the perceived risk.
 The machine learning model uses a risk score range from 0 through 1000.
 This approach resembles the approach that the fraud protection network uses.
 Microsoft, in turn, converts this risk score to a more manageable -1 through 99 range to simplify decision making and reporting.